Splints for burns

 - Soften scar tissue by applying total contact as in a facial or neck orthosis

-Finger extension trough splints
+Finger extension splints for burns

 Purpose: to support a finger joint so that it heals without contracting and to prevent deformity